How To Start A Cleaning Business

 INCORPORATE

-If you incorporate your business and wish to operate several cleaning companies to offer different cleaning services – for example, one branch as a commercial cleaning business and another branch as a residential cleaning business – you can register multiple business licences under your corporation as tradenames.
-The ability to register a tradename is one of the benefits of incorporating your cleaning business.
+If your business structure is registered as a corporation and you wish to operate several cleaning companies to offer different cleaning services – for example, one branch as a commercial cleaning business and another branch as a residential cleaning business – you can register multiple business licences under your corporation as tradenames.
+The ability to register a tradename is one of the benefits of incorporating your cleaning business and allows your corporation to operate using different business names.

 Plan Your Business Operations